-The Rowan University Stratford School of Osteopathic Medicine had a report for fondling, burglary, domestic violence, and five reports for drug law arrests.
+The Rowan University Stratford School of Osteopathic Medicine had a report for fondling, burglary, and domestic violence, and five reports for drug law arrests.

 Six fires were reported on the main campus in 2020.
 These fires were located at Chestnut Hall, Edgewood Park Apartments 200, Holly Pointe, Rowan Blvd.
 3000, Townhouse 1600, and 230 Victoria St.

-Not only does the university’s fire and crime report offer information regarding the past year, it also offers student resources and phone numbers.
+Not only does the university’s fire and crime report offer information regarding the past year, but it also offers student resources and phone numbers.
 Visit the link to learn more.

 For comments/questions about this story tweet @TheWhitOnline.